Ak-Shaw/my-code-library-deprecated/README.md

 This repo basically contains source codes to basic algorithms serving the foundations of coding, solutions to quite some problem statements and also my reusable code libraries.

-[Note: Whenever I update this repo, I'll add a date in the formate DD-MM-YY]
+[Note: Whenever I update this repo, I'll add a timestamp almost identical to the one shown in `git log`.]